Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Image.md

 # Image Commands

-**NOTE:** Saber, Jeanne, Neko and Wallpaper commands uses the bot's API.
+**NOTE:** Saber and Jeanne commands uses the bot's API.
 All images returned by these commands are JPG in order to save space.

 >**Kitsune**